Program Notes | Romantic Legacies

 The Adagio ma non troppo is in ABA form, with woodwinds introducing the gentle opening section in G major before the soloist takes it up.
 The G-minor central episode quotes from Dvořák’s own song “Leave me alone with my dreams,” originally composed in 1887-88.
 This song had been a favorite of one of Dvořák’s pupils, Josefina Čermáková Kaunitzova, with whom he had fallen in love while he was a young man.
 She had not responded to that love, and Dvořák later married her sister.
 Now, as he was writing this concerto in New York City, he learned that Josefina was seriously ill with heart disease in Prague and―remembering her fondness for this song―included its wistful melody in this movement.
 The end of the movement is extended, and Dvořák scores this very carefully, sometimes reducing the orchestra to just a few instruments.
 Matters rise to a menacing climax in C minor before the music falls away to end peacefully in G major.

-Over a steady pulse from lower strings, horns announce the main subject of the rondo-finale, which the soloist quickly picks up.
-This rondo is both lively and lyric, and its episodes are varied.
+Over a steady pulse from lower strings, horns announce the main subject of the Finale (marked Allegro moderato — Andante — Allegro vivo, but actually a rondo), which the soloist quickly picks up.
+This movement is both lively and lyric, and its episodes are varied.
 Near the close comes the most remarkable passage in the entire concerto.
 Shortly after Dvořák returned to Prague in 1895, Josefina died.
 Stunned, the composer returned from her funeral and rewrote the ending of the concerto, adding a quiet 60-measure section that recalls the main theme of the first movement and the song-theme from the second movement that Josefina had loved so much.
 This makes the ending of the concerto particularly moving, and it was crucially important to its creator.
 When Hanuš Wihan tried to add a cadenza at just this point, Dvořák erupted, writing to his publisher: “The finale concludes gradually, diminuendo―like a faint breath―with reminiscences of the first and second movement―the solo fades away in a pp―then the orchestra surges up and ends in a turbulent tone.
 This was my idea and I cannot abandon it.”

 It is an effective ending.
 Dvořák recalls his sister-in-law one final time as the cello sings this sad melody, its final measures trailing off over quiet timpani accompaniment, and then―with this behind him―he winds up the music and rushes it suddenly to the smashing close.